Art-Fakt/SSE-Shell/README.md

 This project showcases an advanced reverse shell built using native PowerShell and Server-Sent Events (SSE).
 It leverages a persistent HTTP connection to enable real-time communication between the server and clients, with a modern and interactive web-based interface for command execution and response visualization.

-This project was inspired by Poc released by TNCX-byte => https://github.com/TNCX-byte/PS_SSE_Shell So I wanted to test the protocol and the interaction of implementing c2-like functionnalities in SSE.
+This project was inspired by Poc released by TNCX-byte => https://github.com/TNCX-byte/PS_SSE_Shell So I wanted to test the implementaion of functionnalities in SSE.
 The project is in development and will change in futur.
 I think it will be implemented in my C2 Project RatShell...

 Unlike traditional reverse shells, this implementation focuses on flexibility, interactivity, and stealth by using:
 - Native PowerShell for the client